tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

     Do one of the following:

-    - In the Xsheet, click the small romboid ghosted markers available to the very left of the frames column.
+    - In the Xsheet, click the small circular ghosted markers available to the very left of the frames column.
 Click and drag to automatically activate/deactivate onion skin for a series of frames.

-    - In the Timeline, click the small romboid ghosted markers available on the very top of the frame bar.
+    - In the Timeline, click the small circular ghosted markers available on the very top of the frame bar.
 Click and drag to automatically activate/deactivate onion skin for a series of frames.

     - In the Level Strip, click the small circular markers available to the very left of the strip drawings.
 Click and drag to automatically activate/deactivate onion skin for a series of drawings.